bdesham/reading_time/README.md

 The version numbers of this project conform to [Semantic Versioning 2.0](http://semver.org/).

+* 1.1.3 (2017-07-19)
+  - Updated the dependencies to reflect that the plugin works with Liquid 4 (without any code changes needed).
 * 1.1.2 (2015-03-07)
   - Apostrophes and curly single quotes shouldn’t break words into two.
   - This plugin works with Liquid 3.x in addition to 2.x; updated the dependencies to reflect that.